Bohjaangles/minaa-admin/admin-page/demo-script.md

 Supporting this, the admin page provides Minaa administrators with meta data about reports and users along with helpful visualizations.

 <!-- Powerpoint with Techstack Display -->
-In our tech stack, we used React-native, React, and react-native-paper and Material UI libraries on our front-end, and GraphQL with Apollo and the Prisma ORM to interact with our PostgreSQL database.
+In our front end, we used Paper and Material UI on top of React-native and React, and in our backend we used GraphQL with Apollo Server and the Prisma ORM to interact with our PostgreSQL database.

 # Walkthrough
 ## walkthrough part 1